-Even though vegan diet is dairy free and meat free, it includes a wide range of healthy foods - vegetable proteins, fibers, carbohydrates, vitamins, minerals and unsaturated fats that can be found in fresh fruits and vegetables, legumes and whole grains, nuts and seeds, spices and vegetable oils (especially olive, coconut oil).
+Even though vegan diet is dairy-free and meat-free, it includes a wide range of healthy foods - vegetable proteins, fibers, carbohydrates, vitamins, minerals and unsaturated fats that can be found in fresh fruits and vegetables, legumes and whole grains, nuts and seeds, spices and vegetable oils (especially olive, coconut oil).

-Photo credit by Fresh food
+Photo credit by Fresh Food

-When you look at the most vegan protein bars, the first thing you can see is a lot of fresh dried fruits or grains and seeds likeQuinoa, chia, sunflower, oats, flax etc.
+When you look at the most vegan protein bars, the first thing you can see is a lot of fresh dried fruits or grains and seeds likeQuinoa, chia, sunflower, oats, flax, etc.

 It is commonly thought that grains are full of useless carbohydrates, but unrefined grains can be a quality source of proteins.
-One cup of cooked quinoa supplies 9 g of protein, and a cup of chia seeds has similar nutrition profile as an egg.
+One cup of cooked quinoa supplies 9 g of protein, and a cup of chia seeds has a similar nutrition profile as an egg.

-In those bars, we can find dried dates, berries, apples, plums, figs, bananas and raisins.
-Dried fruit contains the similar amount of nutrients as a fresh ones and a lot of fibers, omega 3 fats and antioxidants which improve our blood flow, digestive health and reduce the risk of many diseases.
+In those bars, we can find dried dates, berries, apples, plums, figs, bananas, and raisins.
+Dried fruit contains similar amount of nutrients as fresh ones and a lot of fibers, omega 3 fats, and antioxidants which improve our blood flow, digestive health and reduces the risk of many diseases.

 So what exactly is whey?
-It is the byproduct from the dairy industry - that is highly processed.
-Instead we recommend plant-based proteins such as brown rice protein, hemp protein or pea protein powder to fulfill all the macronutrients that your body needs.
+It is the byproduct of the dairy industry - that is highly processed.
+Instead, we recommend plant-based proteins such as brown rice protein, hemp protein or pea protein powder to fulfill all the macronutrients that your body needs.